 What is Prediabetes?

+Prediabetes is warning phase before an individual might develop type 2 diabetes.
+This phase of the diabetes spectrum is very reversible.
 Type 2 diabetes is a disease where the body loses its ability to manage sugar levels.
 Adult-onset diabetes most often affects people with known risk factors and can take years to fully develop, unlike juvenile (type 1) diabetes, which can develop randomly and quickly.
 Prediabetes is literally what it looks like, pre diabetes.
-The step before full-blown Type 2 Diabetes (T2D)
+The step before full-blown Type 2 Diabetes (T2D).

 What Are The Symptoms Of Prediabetes?

 Prediabetes generally has no symptoms, per se.
 There are ranges of blood sugar measurements that are classed as pre-diabetic though.
-However, if you are experiencing any of the following symptoms you should contact your physician for a blood test to confirm if you are in the prediabetic range.
+However, if you are experiencing any of the following symptoms you should contact your healthcare provider for a blood test to confirm if you are in the prediabetic range.

 - Higher blood sugar